Onslow Whiting: Biography

 Born in Shoreditch in London, from 1901 to 1927 Whiting worked as a teacher at the Central School of Arts and Crafts in London.
 The sculptor Cecil Thomas was among his pupils.

 Whiting's best known works are war memorials.
 The Gloucestershire Regiment Memorial, Queen's Road, Bristol commemorates the Boer War and consists of a bronze figure of a soldier on a granite plinth.
 It was unveiled by Earl Roberts in 1905.
 The bronze was cast by the Parlanti Foundry of London.

 The Letchworth Cross at Station Place, Letchworth, where Whiting went to live in 1905, commemorates the fallen of the First World War and was unveiled in 1921 by Viscount Hampden.
 It was listed in 2013.

-Whiting also created three relief panels for the obelisk commemorating the South African War in Plymouth, on Plymouth Hoe, a gift from Alfred Mosely, the philanthropist who had made his fortune in South Africa.
+Whiting also created three relief panels for the Prince Christian Victor Memorial, an obelisk commemorating the Second Boer War on Plymouth Hoe, a gift from Alfred Mosely, a philanthropist who had made his fortune in South Africa.
 The panel facing north shows the charge of the Devonshire Regiment at Waggon Hill and is inscribed with the words: "One point in our position was occupied by the enemy the whole day but at dusk in a very heavy rainstorm they were turned out of the position at the point of the bayonet in the most gallant manner by the Devon Regiment led by Colonel Park.
 General White's despatch 7 January 1900."
 Another panel shows the Somerset and Gloucestershire Regiments in action.
 The last panel carries the inscription: "This obelisk is erected by Alfred Mosely to the memory of Christian Victor Prince of Schleswig-Holstein and to the officers, non-commissioned officer and men of the Gloucestershire, Somerset and Devonshire Regiments who fell during the Boer War, 1899-1902.
 Onslow Whiting.
 November 1902."